Agenda for 9/16/2025 Village Board Meeting

 Audit of Claims:

-After review by the board, it was upon motion of Trustee Brigham, seconded by Trustee Feulner, unanimously carried, to make payment on paid bills and budget amendments and modifications as follows:
+After review by the board, it was upon motion of Trustee Brigham, seconded by Trustee Feulner, unanimously carried, to make payment on paid bills and budget modifications as follows:

 General Fund